emberjs/rfcs/text/0000-controller-migration-path.md

 ## Detailed design

+### Query Params

+In this other RFC that [proposes adding a @queryParam decorator and service to manage query params](https://github.com/emberjs/rfcs/pull/380), query-param management would be pulled out of the controller entirely.

+### Error and Loading States

 > This is the bulk of the RFC.

 > Explain the design in enough detail for somebody